Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

 Data Legend.
-The Nickel price chart shows the prices in USA Dollar per metric ton (USD/mt) as follows:
+The chart above shows Nickel price assessments in USA Dollar per metric ton (USD/mt), as follows:

 Intratec Primary Commodity Prices